lachrist/otiluke/README.md

 The transpiler module will always be executed side-by-side with the program targeted for transpilation.
 Such online transpilation process enables easy support of dynamic code evaluations such as [`eval(script)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).
-As illustrated below, Otiluke provides a log channel in the options argument to trace information gathered during the transpilation process or later, while executing the transpiled program.
+As illustrated below and [here](http://rawgit.com/lachrist/otiluke/master/usage/demo.html), Otiluke provides a log channel in the options argument to trace information gathered during the transpilation process or later, while executing the transpiled program.

 <img src="img/demo.png" align="center" alt="demo" title="otiluke --demo"/>